status-im/status-keycard/README.md

 This repo contains the Javacard applet that runs on the GridPlus SafeCard.
 It is a fork of the [Status KeyCard](https://github.com/status-im/status-keycard), with only a few notable changes.
 They are documented below.

-## Certificates
+## Certificates and Card Authentication

 GridPlus SafeCards are typically used with a secure interface (the Lattice1), which queries the card for its certificates.
-Each cert is an ECDSA signature on the card's unique ID (create when the applet is installed on the card) and is signed by a GridPlus certificate authority.
-There are typically three certs stored on each SafeCard.
+Each cert is an ECDSA signature on the card's "authentication" public key and is signed by a GridPlus certificate authority.
+There are between 1 and 3 certs stored on the card.

-> The GridPlus CA produces 71-byte signatures, so we have allocated 213 bytes of certificate storage to the applet.
-It is conceivable that future versions will have shorter signatures, so we return `len(certs)` in Export Certs.
+> The GridPlus CA produces 64-byte signatures (concatenated `r` and `s` components - fixed at 32 bytes each)

 #### `Load Certs (APDU 0xFA)`

 This APDU allows the card issuer to load certs on a card that has not been initialized.
+The payload length must be a multiple of cert length (64 bytes).

 * P1: None
 * P2: None